Scifabric/app-tagging-pictures/long_description.md

 the application shows how you can tag faces of people from old photos in order to identify them.

-This demo application loads a picture from [Australian War Memorial collection](http://www.flickr.com/photos/australian-war- memorial/with/8661409625/) and ask the following question: **Tag all the faces of people that you know**.
+This demo project loads a picture from [Australian War Memorial collection](http://www.flickr.com/photos/australian-war- memorial/with/8661409625/) and ask the following question: **Tag all the faces of people that you know**.